liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/07-deploying-wars-wab-generator/01-deploying-wars-wab-generator-intro.markdown

 Liferay provides a way for these WAR-styled plugins to be deployed and treated like OSGi modules by Liferay's OSGi runtime.
 They can be converted to *WABs*.

-@product@ supports the OSGi Web Application Bundle (WAB) standard for deployment of Java EE style WARs.
+@sharepoint@ supports the OSGi Web Application Bundle (WAB) standard for deployment of Java EE style WARs.
 Simply put, a WAB is an archive that has a WAR layout and contains a `META-INF/MANIFEST.MF` file with the `Bundle-SymbolicName` OSGi directive.
 A WAB is an OSGi bundle.
 Although the project source has a WAR